lgmorand/github-certification-preparation-guide/content/FAQ.md

 ## Can I get one for free ?

 I don't know.
 Ask GitHub.
-Be Microsoft employees can get it for free if they schedule an exam with their professional email.
+All Microsoft employees can get it for free if they schedule an exam with their professional email.

 ## Do any any prerequisites to pass a certification ?